NOVEMBER 12-14 2021

 Dear MUN Directors, Advisors, Delegates,

-Being a conference made by students for students, DSTMUN proves that youth is indeed capable of achieving important tasks, which is exactly what delegates will be called upon to do during the three days of our onference.
+Being a conference made by students for students, DSTMUN proves that youth is indeed capable of achieving important tasks, which is exactly what delegates will be called upon to do during the three days of our conference.

-We look forward to seeing you in November!
+We very much hope to welcome you at our conference in November!